Volscente/NexusLLM/docs/llm_models_theory.md

 ### Types
 - **Zero-Shot Prompting** - Ask the LLM to solve a problem
 - **Few-Shot Prompting** - Provide few examples on how to solve the problem and then ask
-- **Chain of Thought Prompting** - Guide the LLM through the entire process it has to do to solve the problem
+- **Chain-of-Thought Prompting** - Guide the LLM through the entire process it has to do to solve the problem

 ## Inference
-### Output Token
+### Sampling Techniques
 How to choose which is the best output token?
-1. Greedy Search - Most probable
+1. Greedy Search - Most probable token
-2. Random Sampling
+2. Random Sampling - Selects the next token according to the probability distribution, where each token is sampled proportionally to its predicted probability.
-3. Temperature Sampling
+3. Temperature Sampling - Adjusts the probability distribution by a temperature parameter.
-4. Toxicity Sampling
+Higher temperatures promote diversity, lower temperatures favor high-probability tokens.
+4. Top-K sampling - Randomly samples from the top K most probable tokens.
+5.

 ### Performance
 There are several ways to make the inference process more performing: